Slackaduts/hurtbreak/README.md

 ```

 ## Immediate plans
-- Fuzzable strings with patterned insertions for fuzzing malformed data to defeat weak security checks
 - Add support for hardware (Q)RNG
-- Stop using fastrand crate and make the randomization itself modular
 - Concurrent requests leveraging our AsyncAttack struct

 ## Future plans